open-edge-platform/edge-microvisor-toolkit/design-proposals/README.md

   revisions.

-- For ease of review with Github, design documents should be compliant with the `markdownlit` rules express in this
+- For ease of review with Github, design documents should be compliant with the `markdownlit` rules express in this.
-- repo, that will be checked by `CI`.
-The writer can check conformace by issuing the `make lint` command.

 ### Quick Start for Experienced Committers